reg1z/docs/My Notes/NCAE 2025 Preparation 🛡️/index.md

 ## Notes

 - [Linux Maneuvers](Linux%20Maneuvers.md) → Place for brain-dumps and random considerations that don't seem to fit anywhere else.
 Includes some skills that *might* be important for one to know, depending on their role in a team.
+- [Team Strategy](My%20Notes/Unsorted/Team%20Strategy.md) → Map of our strat
+- [NCAE AI Prompt](NCAE%20AI%20Prompt.md) → AI prompt to put at the start of an LLM conversation (chatgpt, claude, etc).
+Will give context matching what is publicly known about the competition.

 ### Core Linux Knowledge
 Notes I've taken on modern Linux systems during competition prep.